mingwpy/mingwpy.github.io/blas_lapack.rst

 Binaries linked against ACML have to conform to the `ACML license
 <http://amd-dev.wpengine.netdna-cdn.com/wordpress/media/2013/12/ACML_June_24_2010_v2.pdf>`_
-which, as for the MKL, requires software linked to the ACML to subject users to the ACML license terms including:
+which, as for the older MKL license, requires software linked to the ACML to subject users to the ACML license terms including:

   2. Restrictions.
 The Software contains copyrighted and patented material, trade secrets and other proprietary material.
 In order to